Hiking in the Bavarian Alps at Salzbergwerk Berchtesgaden

 6. Eagle’s Nest

 A few hours further south, we eventually arrive at the Bavarian Alps.
 More precisely, our destination is the small picture-postcard alpine village Berchtesgaden in the German pocket reaching into Austria.
 Here, we check into one of the picturesque alpine hotels with red geraniums on the balconies.
 Our accommodating German landlady, Birgit, sincerely welcomes us and takes her time to show us around.
-All rooms are traditionally decorated with lampshades sewn by hand and an embroidery of the snow-capped peaks and cascading meltwater streams on the wall.
+All rooms are traditionally decorated with lampshades sewn by hand and embroidery of the snow-capped peaks and cascading meltwater streams on the wall.
 Neat lace curtains match the knitted tablecloth on the bedside table.
 A more traditional Tyrolean idyll inside a hotel room does probably not exist!

 In the morning we get ready for a hike above the enchanting Lake Königssee.
 Setting out from the village Schönau am Königssee at the side of the lake nearest the alpine ski resort, we are again reminded of the Tyrolean culture.
 We pass a street of stands and shops abounding with Bavarian costumes or Tracht: Lederhosen and Dirndl (the women’s colourful Tyrolean dresses with a close-fitting bodice, worn in Austria and Bavaria), beer mugs as well as bath salts and salt crystals from the salt mine Salzbergwerk Berchtesgaden.

 Having decided to head for Grünsteinhütte, we locate the trail and begin the ascent.
 It is a trail described as having stretches of both easy and moderate difficulty.
 Anyway, we are right from the beginning somewhat surprised that the ‘easy’ first part of it is so strenuous.
-The course is apparently a lot tougher than we have imagined!
+The course is a lot tougher than we have imagined!

 3-day itinerary for Berlin